eclipse-kuksa/kuksa.val.feeders/fone2val/README.md

 ```
 docker run -it -v ./VSS:/VSS --rm --net=host -p 127.0.0.1:8090:8090 -e LOG_LEVEL=ALL ghcr.io/eclipse/kuksa.val/databroker:master --insecure --vss /VSS/vss.json
 ```
+This VSS folder, contains a custom vss.json file for this particular game.
 ## Install dependencies and execution

-General Information: This Project was run on an Ubuntu VM and created in cooperation with [`Fraunhofer IEM`](https://www.iem.fraunhofer.de/) .
+General Information: This Project was run on an Ubuntu VM and created in cooperation with [`Fraunhofer IEM`](https://www.iem.fraunhofer.de/) as a non-commercial research project .

 #### carTelemetry_feeder.ini
 ```